-- 2.1 Relationship of the arbitrator to the dispute - 2.1.1 The arbitrator has given legal advice, or provided an expert opinion, on the dispute to a party or an affiliate of one of the parties. - 2.1.2 The arbitrator had a prior involvement in the dispute. - 2.2 Arbitrator's direct or indirect interest in the dispute - 2.2.1 The arbitrator holds shares, either directly or indirectly, in one of the parties, or an

-- affiliate of one of the parties, this party or an affiliate being privately held. - 2.2.2 A close family member3 of the arbitrator has a significant financial interest in the outcome of the dispute. - 2.2.3 The arbitrator, or a close family member of the arbitrator, has a close relationship with a non-party who may be liable to recourse on the part of the unsuccessful party in the dispute. - 2.3 Arbitrator's relationship with the parties or counsel - 2.3.1 The arbitrator currently represents or advises one of the parties, or an affiliate of one of the parties. - 2.3.2 The arbitrator currently represents or advises the lawyer or law firm acting as counsel for one of the parties. - 2.3.3 The arbitrator is a lawyer in the same law firm as the counsel to one of the parties. - 2.3.4 The arbitrator is a manager, director or member of the supervisory board, or has a controlling influence in an affiliate4 of one of the parties, if the affiliate is directly involved in the matters in dispute in the arbitration. - 2.3.5 The arbitrator's law firm had a previous but terminated involvement in the case without the arbitrator being involved himself or herself. - 2.3.6 The arbitrator's law firm currently has a significant commercial relationship with one of the parties, or an affiliate of one of the parties.
+- 2.1 Relationship of the arbitrator to the dispute - 2.1.1 The arbitrator has given legal advice, or provided an expert opinion, on the dispute to a party or an affiliate of one of the parties. - 2.1.2 The arbitrator had a prior involvement in the dispute. - 2.2 Arbitrator's direct or indirect interest in the dispute - 2.2.1 The arbitrator holds shares, either directly or indirectly, in one of the parties, or an affiliate of one of the parties, this party or an affiliate being privately held. - 2.2.2 A close family member of the arbitrator has a significant financial economic interest in the outcome of the dispute. - 2.2.3 The arbitrator, or a close family member of the arbitrator, has a close relationship with a non-party who may be liable to recourse on the part of the unsuccessful party in the dispute. - 2.3 Arbitrator's relationship with the parties or counsel - 2.3.1 The arbitrator currently or regularly represents or advises one of the parties, or an affiliate of one of the parties, but does not derive significant financial income therefrom. - 2.3.2 The arbitrator currently represents or advises the lawyer or law firm acting as counsel for one of the parties. - 2.3.3 The arbitrator is a lawyer in the same law firm as the counsel to one of the parties. - 2.3.4 The arbitrator is a manager, director or member of the supervisory board, or has a controlling influence in an affiliate of one of the parties, if the affiliate is directly involved in the matters in dispute in the arbitration. - 2.3.5 The arbitrator's law firm or employer had a previous but terminated involvement in the case without the arbitrator being involved himself or herself.themselves. - 2.3.6 The arbitrator's law firm or employer currently has a significant commercial relationship with one of the parties, or an affiliate of one of the parties. - 2.3.7 The arbitrator regularly advises one of the parties, or an affiliate of one of the parties, but neither the arbitrator nor his or her firm derives a significant financial income therefrom. - 2.3.82.3.7 The arbitrator has a close family relationship with one of the parties, or with a manager, director or member of the supervisory board, or any person having a

-3 Throughout the Application Lists, the term 'close family member' refers to a: spouse, sibling, child, parent or life partner, in addition to any other family member with whom a close relationship exists.
+&lt;sup>2 Throughout the Application Lists, the term 'close family member' refers to a spouse, sibling, child, parent or life partner, in addition to any other family member with whom a close relationship exists.

-4 Throughout the Application Lists, the term 'affiliate' encompasses all companies in a group of companies, including the parent company.
+&lt;sup>3 Throughout the Application Lists, the term 'affiliate' encompasses all companies in a group of companies, including the parent company.

+IBA Guidelines on Conflicts of Interest in International Arbitration (Compare 2014 and 2024 Versions)

-- 2.3.7 The arbitrator regularly advises one of the parties, or an affiliate of one of the parties, but neither the arbitrator nor his or her firm derives a significant financial income therefrom - 2.3.8 The arbitrator has a close family relationship with one of the parties, or with a manager, director or member of the supervisory board, or any person having a controlling influence in one of the parties, or an affiliate of one of the parties, or with a counsel representing a party. - 2.3.9 A close family member of the arbitrator has a significant financial or personal interest in one of the parties, or an affiliate of one of the parties.
+controlling influence in one of the parties, or an affiliate of one of the parties, or with a counsel representing a party.

+2.3.98 A close family member of the arbitrator has a significant financial or personal interest in one of the parties, or an affiliate of one of the parties.

-3. Orange List
+(3) ORANGE LIST